 A detailed description of the department's expectations about students' mathematics preparation, both upon entry to the program and upon completion of first-year coursework, can be found on the mathematics preparation website.

-The economics graduate program is designed so that most students should be able to complete the requirements for the Ph.D. within five years.
+The economics doctoral program is designed so that most students should be able to complete the requirements for the Ph.D. within five years.
 Below is a typical sequence of study.

 Take required first year courses.